ayusharma17/Self-Driving-Car-Simulation/README.md

 3. **Sensors**: The `Sensor` class simulates sensor rays that detect obstacles and provide input to the neural network.
 4. **Neural Network**: The `NeuralNetwork` class controls the car based on sensor input.
 The network is trained through interaction with the environment and traffic.
 5. **Visualization**: The `Visualizer` class provides real-time visualization of the neural network’s decision-making process.
+6. **Traffic Generation**: Traffic is randomly generated in `Main.js` and used to train the car neural network.

 ## Key Functions and Classes